agoda-com/java-local-metrics/README.md

 We welcome contributions!
 Please see our [Contributing Guide](CONTRIBUTING.md) for more details.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-- Thanks to all the contributors who have helped shape this project.
-- Special thanks to the JUnit team for their excellent testing framework.

 ---

 Happy coding, and may your development experience be ever improving!